100-m/nx.digital/doc/project_life_cycle.md

 ## Sprint
 During this phase developper will:
-  * add the others funds
+  * Add the others funds

 ## Definition of done:
 * All funds are added